- Whether you have lost an entire spreadsheet or just a few edits, it can feel a lot of frustration to have to start everything from start.

 - Tick the Save AutoRecover info and make sure to enter the frequency of file saving.

 - Next click Ok to save these changes.

-Also, if you open Excel after an unexpected crash due to system failure or other reason, the automatically recovered file will show up on the Document Recovery.
+Also, if you open Excel after an unexpected crash due to system failure or other reasons, the automatically recovered file will show up on Document Recovery.